ircdocs/modern-irc/index.md

 The Internet Relay Chat (IRC) protocol has been designed over a number of years, with multitudes of implementations and use cases appearing.
 This document describes the IRC Client-Server protocol.

-IRC is a text-based teleconferencing system, which has proven itself as a very valuable and useful protocol.
+IRC is a text-based teleconferencing protocol, which has proven itself very valuable and useful.
 It is well-suited to running on many machines in a distributed fashion.
-A typical setup involves multiple servers connected in a distributed network, through which messages are delivered and state is maintained across the network for the connected clients and active channels.
+A typical setup involves multiple servers connected in a distributed network.
+Messages are delivered through this network and state is maintained across it for the connected clients and active channels.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119](http://tools.ietf.org/html/rfc2119).